hubmapconsortium/hubmap-ontology/README.md

 Lastly, 0.1.0 includes a prototype data ontology and data framework.
 The entire ontology is released as an OWL (W3C Web Ontology Language) file, which can be found in the data subdirectory.
+We note that we have had some problems with the Turtle format of the ontology, but that the RDF/XML one has given us no problems (as of March 27, 2019).

 ### Metadata Framework